 Here's a short clip of the procedure Time use when creating their bike frames.
 This is quite different to how most frames are made

-Aluminium bike frames are perhaps the most common in the modern bicycle industry, with the material widely used for various components too.
+Aluminum bike frames are perhaps the most common in the modern bicycle industry, with the material widely used for various components too.
 Aluminium as a material isn't very dense so it can be formed into lightweight structures, making it perfect for bike frames.
 Aluminium frames are relatively cheap to manufacture, especially compared to carbon fiber frames which are said to take approximately 14x longer to produce.

-As with carbon fiber, aluminium comes in multiple forms and is always 'alloyed' with a small percentage of other metals and minerals added.
+As with carbon fiber, aluminum comes in multiple forms and is always 'alloyed' with a small percentage of other metals and minerals added.
 Beyond material choice, recent developments in manufacturing techniques have seen customization of frame design and subsequent ride quality come leaps and bounds.
 In addition to manipulating of tube shapes, the thickness of the tube walls themselves can be manipulated to create lightweight and stiff structures.
-The outcome is referred to as 'butting' and essentially thins the center of the tubes for weight reduction, while keeping the ends strong for the welding point.
+The outcome is referred to as 'butting' and essentially thins the center of the tubes for weight reduction while keeping the ends strong for the welding point.

-Straight gauge tubes don't have any varied tube thicknesses providing consistent strength properties, whereas as single, double and triple butted tubes create different thicknesses that allow the frame to handle high stress points at the end of the tubes without having additional weight through the middle.
+Straight gauge tubes don't have any varied tube thicknesses providing consistent strength properties, whereas as single, double and triple butted tubes create different thicknesses that allow the frame to handle high-stress points at the end of the tubes without having additional weight through the middle.
 Single butted tubes will be thicker at one end where strength is only needed at a specific location, the bottom bracket junction of a seat tube for example.
 Double butted tubes are thicker at both ends, the downtube for example where additional strength is required at the bottom bracket junction and headtube.
 Triple butted tubes serve the same purpose as double butted tubes but further reduce weight in the center.
-The additional manufacturing required to achieve varying tube thickness increases the cost so the cheapest frames will be straight gauge, while the highest quality aluminium frames will typically feature triple butting.
+The additional manufacturing required to achieve varying tube thickness increases the cost so the cheapest frames will be straight gauge, while the highest quality aluminum frames will typically feature triple butting.

 As well as butting, aluminium frames can be manipulated by a process known as hydroforming.
 Hydroforming is a way of shaping metals through the use of a mold and fluid.
-The aluminium tubing is placed into a mold that is a specific shape.
+The aluminum tubing is placed into a mold that is a specific shape.
 Pumps then inject fluid at extremely high pressures causing the aluminium to press into the mold and take the intended shape.
-This technique is commonly be used to optimize tube shapes for additional stiffness without requiring extra material to be used as reinforcement.
+This technique is commonly used to optimize tube shapes for additional stiffness without requiring extra material to be used as reinforcement.

 Manipulating frame design can achieve a lightweight bike, that is stiff and compliant at the same time.
-With a low density, at the same thickness it's not as strong as steel, but is much lighter and is more resistance to corrosion.
+With a low density, at the same thickness it's not as strong as steel, but is much lighter and is more resistant to corrosion.